IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_4.md

 ### Conclusion
 Deequ is probably not the most convenient, feature rich and up-to-date library for data quality testing available for Spark.
-But it proposes a lot of very inspiring ideas, such analyzers, profiles, suggestions and test metrics on delta of change.
+But it proposes a lot of very inspiring ideas, such analyzers, profiles, suggestions and [incremental metrics computation](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/algebraic_states_example.md).
 At least these reasons worth having a look at library and related paper.

 All the code you find in this [GitHub repository](https://github.com/IvannKurchenko/blog-data-quality-on-spark).
 In the next part, we will discover [pandera](https://pandera.readthedocs.io/en/stable/).